HughP/LinguisticsLibrarianList/README.md

 ####Submission managers
 * RAMP - created as a client side submission manager for submissions to DSpace.
 * SayMore - Organizes content durrent collection and creates a submission package
+* [ExSite9](https://github.com/IntersectAustralia/exsite9) is a desktop application that was built to facilitate researchers easily and quickly tagging their data files with descriptive metadata and subsequently packaging their data files and associated metadata ready for submission to a repository.

 ####File Managment
 _Tools for working with files._